colabfit/colabfit-tools/README.md

 4. `python -c 'import colabfit; print(colabfit.__version__)'` to confirm installation was successful

 # Documentation
-Since this package has not been made public yet, an online version of the documentation cannot be provided.
+An online version of the documentation has not been set up yet.
 For an offline version of the documentation, download [the documentation folder](docs) and open [docs/index.html](docs/index.html) in any browser.

 # Example data
 Contact [Josh](https://github.com/jvita/) if you would like access to the datasets associated with [the provided examples](colabfit/examples).